 At Auburn, he coached four linemen - Wayne Gandy, Willie Anderson, Victor Riley and Kendall Simmons - who were selected in the first round of the NFL Draft.

 More than 30 players Trickett has coached have gone on to play in the NFL and more than 35 players have won all-conference honors, including four of his five linemen at West Virginia in 2005 and 2006 and all five Seminole starters in 2012 and 2013.
 At LSU in 2000, three of his players earned All-SEC honors.

 Trickett earned his undergraduate degree in 1972 from Glenville (W.Va.), where he was an all-conference strong safety.
 He received his master's degree from Indiana (Pa.) in 1975.

 Trickett is a U.S. Marine Corps and Vietnam War veteran.

 Trickett released a book in 2012.
 "Complete Offensive Line" is a comprehensive guide to the techniques, drills and game strategies necessary to develop an effective offensive front.

 The Tricketts have been a fixture on the FSU campus since Rick's 2007 arrival in Tallahassee.
 Two of Tara and Rick's sons have been involved in the football program with Travis serving as an offensive graduate assistant in 2010 after serving as a videographer.
 He received his master's degree from FSU and is now the co-offensive coordinator/quarterbacks coach at Samford.
 Clint spent three years as a quarterback for the Noles and graduated with a degree in social science.
-He will continue his football and academic career at West Virginia this fall.
+He has continued his football and academic career at West Virginia.
 Chance graduated in spring 2011 with his bachelor's degree.